 The scenery along the road was stunning.
 We stared out the window as our guide gave us facts about the minerals that give Rainbow Mountain its color.
 As the van wound up the hillside, we noticed the large fleet of other tour vehicles making their way up the same route.
 We knew it was a popular place, but we still aren’t partial to crowded destinations and didn’t expect quite this many people.

 Upon stopping, we were eager to get going to beat the crowds.
 Our guide sprinkled a few drops of agua florida in our hands, a scented concoction that supposedly helps open the airways and prevent altitude sickness.
 We then headed to the checkpoint as a group, where we presented our tickets provided by our guide.
-Before you pass this point, there is an option to rent a horse for S/.70 to S/.80 round trip to help you up the mountain if needed.
+Before you pass this point, there is an option to hire a horse for S/.70 to S/.80 round trip to help you up the mountain if needed.
 Just let your guide know beforehand.

 After presenting our tickets, we were free to hike at our own pace.
 Our guide gave the group three hours to make it to the top.
 Matt and I set out at a brisk pace with intentions of beating the crowds and the clouds looming in the distance.
 The guide walks with the last in the group to provide encouragement and keep note of time.
-If you are struggling to meet the deadline, you are advised to rent a horse or must turn around.
+If you are struggling to meet the deadline, you are advised to hire a horse or must turn around.

 For the first two kilometers (1.25 miles), it was fairly flat, but the hike soon became pretty steep.
 We did our best to keep up the pace for the kilometer (just over a half mile) of steep incline, but we found it a bit harder to breathe at 5,035 meters (over 16,500 feet)!
 The next almost 2.5 kilometers (mile and a half) of the trail was still at an incline, but not as steep.
 Some water breaks and photo stops were definitely necessary to catch our breaths.